What Is Speed?

 One part of this is the time to first byte (TTFB).
 This is the amount of time (in seconds) it takes for the first byte to load on a site after the user visits it.

-Total page size – This is how large your website is in bytes.
-This may be text, images, multimedia, or other files on the different pages.
+Total page size – This is how large a website is in bytes.
+This may include the text, images, multimedia, or other files on the different pages.

 Number of HTTP requests – An HTTP request is what happens when a web browser (Chrome, Firefox, Edge, etc.) asks the server for information about a webpage.
 The higher the number of requests, the more the server has to work and the slower the speed.